-Many debt funds make loans in currencies other than the one in which they report and as a result, they encounter foreign exchange (FX) risk.
-A depreciation of the currency in which the asset is held versus the reporting currency leads to a diminution in the asset’s value (and related coupons) as measured in the reporting currency.
+Many debt funds make loans in currencies other than the one in which they report.
+As a result, they encounter FX risk, in that a depreciation of the currency in which the asset is held versus the reporting currency will lead to a diminution in the asset’s value (and related coupons) as measured in the reporting currency.

 Most debt funds seek to mitigate this risk through FX hedging.
 Unfortunately, there is always a cost to hedging either in terms of credit consumption or cash.
 Given debt funds’ lower IRR than equity funds, the relative cost of hedging tends to be higher for a debt fund.
 Nonetheless, in the vast majority of cases, the desire to ‘lock down’ as much risk as possible means debt funds are more likely to hedge than equity funds.

 The FX hedging technique most commonly used by debt funds is a simple, vanilla sale of foreign currency for the reporting currency or, if credit allows, a cross currency swap.

 In the case of a EUR-denominated fund invested in a GBP asset, the fund would notionally exchange EUR for GBP value spot and commit to physically exchange GBP back for EUR at the end of the loan period in, say, three years’ time at the same exchange rate.
 In the meantime, the fund would pay floating three-month Libor plus whatever margin it charges on its asset (to exactly match GBP payables and receivables) and receive the equivalent three-month floating EUR interest.